✓ Use SEPA Direct Debits to enable your customers to pay automatically

 As set out in the above guide, you only have to create a mandate once with the customer for each payment flow.
 It contains an agreement between you and the customer for the amount due to be collected each time by SEPA Direct Debit.

 There are two kinds of mandate:

 - SEPA Core Direct Debit mandates: you can use this contract for all your customer-debtors, regardless of whether they are private individuals or businesses.
-Under it, the customer has up to eight weeks after collection to refuse the payment.
+Under it, the customer has up to eight weeks after payment has been collected to claim a refund.
 You can find a specimen form on the website of the National Bank of Belgium.
 You don’t have to use this document, but it contains all the requisite information and can be useful when drawing up your own mandates.

 - SEPA B2B Direct Debit mandate: you can use the B2B mandate for customer-debtors that are businesses.
-With this mandate, the customer is no longer able to refuse payment after collection.
+Under it, the customer is not entitled to a refund.
 You can find a specimen form on the website of the National Bank of Belgium.
 You don’t have to use this document, but it contains all the requisite information and can be useful when drawing up your own mandates.

 By signing the mandate, your customers give you permission to have invoiced amounts transferred automatically to your account.
 This means they will not have to attend to this each time themselves in future.
 You can find out how to set up a SEPA Direct Debit by following the link to the brochure below.

 Your bank will process the payments on your initiative